FAIRplus/imi-data-catalogue/README.md

 `(local)` and `(web container)` indicate context of execution.

 1. First, generate the certificates that will be used to enable HTTPS in reverse proxy.
-To do so, execute `deploy/nginx/generate_keys.sh` (relies on OpenSSL).
+To do so, change directory to `docker/nginx/` and execute `generate_keys.sh` (relies on OpenSSL).
 If you don't plan to use HTTPS or just want to see demo running, you can skip this (warning - it would cause the HTTPS connection to be unsafe!).

 1. Then, copy `settings.py.template` to `settings.py`.
 Edit the `settings.py` file to add a random string of characters in `SECRET_KEY` and then run: